 5. The I-SMF may at any time send a Nsmf_PDUSession_Update Request to forward to the SMF N4 events received from a local UPF; this may e.g. correspond to traffic reporting.

+6. If there are local PSA(s) controlled by source I-SMF and the SMF detects the source I-SMF is to be removed due to the mobility, the SMF provides source I-SMF with N4 information of the removal of the traffic offload rules installed in L-PSA(s).
+Based on that information, the source I-SMF sends N4 Session Release Request to L-PSA(s) to release resources for the offload traffic.